 - · Amazon UK | US

-I can verify that the title of The Monument applies to the book itself as well as its subject.
+The title of The Monument applies to the book itself as well as its subject.
 It’s quite an investigation.

 - • The Monument (website) [shakespearesmonument.com]